sipsuru/fiddler-everywhere-patch-automated/README.md

   - Fork this repo.
   - Go to actions tab, Select `Latest Version - Workflow Dispatch` workflow.
   - Trigger it with `workflow diaptch`
-  - After a successful trigger download artifact that named like `Fiddler-Everywhere-VX.X.X-Patched-Maual-Dispatched`
+  - After a successful trigger download artifact that named like `Fiddler-Everywhere-VX.X.X-Patched`
   - Extract it.
 Run it

   * *Here how you do it...*